melth99/Wordle/README.md

 <details open>
   <summary> How to Play! </summary>

     1. Game fetches data from PokeAPI and selects a random Pokemon from GenI-IV.

     2. Enter your guess using the on-screen keyboard or your physical keyboard.

     3. Note the hints provided on your first attempt on the keyboard as well as the list of attempts

           Green: Correct letter in the correct position

           Yellow: Correct letter in the wrong position

           Grey: Letter not in the Pokemon's name

     4. Keep trying until you find the Pokemon, or run out of attempts

     5. When prompted to play again, press enter to "Catch 'em All!" or quit and surrender to Team Rocket 😢.

 </details>

 ## :satellite: Upcoming Features

 - [⭐] Animations!

-- [⭐] Comment functionality on posts to encourage discussion!

 - [⭐] Team Rocket Animations!